-For the year ended December 31, 2019, the Company had no operating revenues and incurred a net loss of \$2.8 million (December 31, 2018 - \$3.6 million).
-At December 31, 2019, the Company had consolidated cash of \$2.4 million (December 31, 2018 - \$355,000).
+For the year ended December 31, 2020, the Company had no operating revenues and incurred a net loss of \$5.3 million (December 31, 2019 - \$2.8 million).
+At December 31, 2020, the Company had consolidated cash of \$895,000 (December 31, 2019 - \$2.4 million).

-At December 31, 2019, the Company believes that it has adequate resources to maintain its minimum obligations, including general corporate activities, based on its cash position and ability to pursue additional sources of financing, including equity placements.
+At December 31, 2020, the Company believes that it has adequate resources to maintain its minimum obligations, including general corporate activities, based on its cash position and ability to pursue additional sources of financing, including equity placements.

 The Company currently has no source of operating cash flow, and has no assurance that additional funding will be available to it for additional exploration programs at its properties, or to enable the Company to fulfill its obligations under any applicable agreements.
 The Company's ability to continue as a going concern is dependent on its ability to obtain additional sources of financing to successfully explore and evaluate its mineral properties and, ultimately, to achieve profitable operations.
 Significant reliance is placed on HPX, the Company's controlling shareholder, for providing ongoing financing to the Company.
 Failure of HPX to provide or participate in financing, or the inability of HPX to provide or participate in financing, would likely result in difficulty for the Company to attract separate third party investment.
-As such, there is a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+In addition, the spread of COVID-19 globally has caused and continues to cause considerable disruptions to the world economy, including financial markets and commodity prices and could adversely impact the Company's ability to carry out plans to obtain additional financing.
+The ability to raise additional financing for future activities may be impaired, or such financing may not be available on favourable terms, due to conditions beyond the Company's control, such as uncertainty in the capital markets, depressed commodity prices or country risk factors.
+As such, there is a material uncertainty that may cast significant doubt regarding the Company's ability to continue as a going concern.